 GOP Communist?
 Republican Wishes US Had Centrally Planned Economy Like China

+This post first appeared on Open Left.
 I never thought we'd see a Republican Communist - and certainly not one who is the nominee for U.S. Senate in a major swing-state.
 But as the Wisconsin State Journal shows, in these strange time, even that seeming oxymoron now exists:

 U.S. Senate candidate Ron Johnson was on the Wisconsin Radio Network Monday, chatting about jobs and the economy.
 But after the host asked him about his free market philosophy, Johnson ended up kind-of praising the current business climate China instead...Johnson veered onto the topic of China, and how casino entrepreneur Steve Wynn has already started building businesses in Macau.
 "He's also creating resorts in Macau in China, communist China.
 And his point is, the level of uncertainty, the climate for business investment is far more certain in communist China then it is in the U.S. here," Johnson said.
 "We've created such a high level of uncertainty in this economy because, quite honestly because of the agenda that Senator Feingold represents."This is pretty explicit: Johnson is praising a communist Chinese government and its state central planning for (allegedly) creating laudable certainty in that nation's economy - all while criticizing America's economy for not being equally communist, state-planned and stable.
 If you think I'm the only one who caught this, think again.
 As the Wisconsin State Journal notes, the host of the radio program "sounded a bit baffled" by Johnson: